Skip to content

 # just have `example_double: float` instead of `example_double: float = None`

-initial_value = getattr(module, node.target.id)
+initial_value = getattr(object_containing_initial_values, node.target.id)

 # JSON doesn't like np arrays